Get-A-Room/get-a-room/README.md

 ## Project structure

-The project is divided into frontend and backend folders which contain the corresponding npm projects.
+The project is divided into frontend and backend folders which contain the corresponding npm projects and README.md:s.
+Remember to also check those README.md:s for development environment instructions etc.

 ## Code formatting